jwwalker/PlainCalc/Qi port notes.md

 (match 0 or 1 times), while in Qi, prefix operator `!` means not (do not match), while the prefix operator `-` means optional.

+* The `qi::symbols` copy constructor does not appear to do a deep copy.
+So if I want to copy one, I do a default construction and a copy assignment.